Paroxysmisch/genome-assembly/dissertation/main.typ

 As a result, we turn to the Mamba architecture, which with its selectivity mechanism and parallel scan implementation, is able to model complex, long sequences, without the computational cost of Transformers.

 Additionally, another issue mitigated by the use of Mamba is that there is no canonical tokenization for a sequence of nucleotides.
 Operating directly on the nucleotide sequence is important for de novo sequencing, where we have no knowledge of the underlying genome, due to the absence of a reference.
-The Mamba model has been previously shown to operate well directly on nucleotide sequences on tasks involving @dna modelling.
+The Mamba model has been previously shown to operate well directly on nucleotide sequences on tasks involving @dna modelling @mamba.

 The SymGatedGCN+Mamba model uses the standard input features (from @sec:standard_input_features) in addition to the Mamba encoding of the reads as additional node features.
 Assume we are given an overlap graph $G = (V, E)$.
 For read $r_i in {"A, T, C, G"}^T$, represented by node $v_i$, the Mamba read encoding node feature $m_i in bb(R)^D$ is generated as follows ($D$ is size of the hidden dimension).